Excel-lent/VBA-performance-tests/README.md

   Sheet2.UsedRange.Clear

   With stdPerformance.Optimise()
+    'Use advanced filter, copy result and paste to new location.
+Use range.currentRegion.value to obtain result With stdPerformance.Measure("#1 Advanced filter and copy")
+      'Choose headers
+      Sheet2.Range("A1:B1").Value = Array("ID", "Key")

+      'Choose filter
+      HiddenSheet.Range("A1:A2").Value = Application.Transpose(Array("Key", "A"))
+      'filter and copy data
+      With Sheet1.Range("A1").CurrentRegion
+        Call .AdvancedFilter(xlFilterCopy, HiddenSheet.Range("A1:A2"), Sheet2.Range("A1:B1"))
+      End With

+      'Cleanup
+      HiddenSheet.UsedRange.Clear
+    End With

     'Copy data from sheet into an array,
     'loop through rows, move filtered rows to top of array, 'only return required size of array